0

 Peggy Adams Animal Rescue League will provide all supplies needed to care for your foster animal.
 This includes medications, follow-up veterinary visits, food, litter, bedding, bowls, crates, collars, and leashes.
 Foster Parents are responsible for transportation to and from the shelter for check-ups and medical care.

-• Foster Parents must be at least 18 years old
+• Foster parents must be at least 18 years old

-• 10 –17-year-olds can foster with a parent or guardian serving as the primary caregiver through our iFoster Program
+• 8 to 17-year-olds can foster with a parent or guardian serving as the primary caregiver through our Junior Foster Program

-• Foster Parents must keep their foster animal(s) separated from personal pets for the first 14 days
+• Foster parents must keep their foster animal(s) separated from personal pets for the first 14 days

 • All dogs must be kept on a leash or supervised in an enclosed area when outside